pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

   $ sudo ./run-config-follower

-Now that the configuration is ready, you can launch the platform:
+Now that the configuration is ready, you can launch the Pryv.io components:

   $ sudo ./run-pryv